slicervm/docs.slicervm.com/docs/getting-started/install.md

 The same command can be repeated to update Slicer to future versions.

-Activate Slicer to obtain a license key:
+For Home Edition/Hobbyist users, activate Slicer with your GitHub account to obtain a license key:

 ```bash
 slicer activate --help

 slicer activate
 ```

+Pro/Commercial should save their license key (received by email after checking out) to `~/.slicer/LICENSE` without running any additional commands.

 Next, start your first VM with the [walk through](/getting-started/walkthrough).